CedarsDSN/DSN_tutorial_page/docs/Computational Resources/Workflow Management Systems/NextFlow/NextFlow for scRNA-seq.rst

 **NextFlow for scRNA-seq**
 ===========================

-NextFlow has been set up for Cedars-Sinai in the SGE cluster (csclprd3-s001v.csmc.edu).
+NextFlow has been set up for Cedars-Sinai in the compbio cluster (esplhpccompbio-lv01.csmc.edu).
 If you have access to this cluster, you can directly load NextFlow using this command

 .. code-block:: RST